Biden, Trump spar over COVID death counts: 'You would have lost far more'

 "[A]bout between 750-1,000 people a day are dying.
 When he was presented with that number he said it is what it is," Biden said, referring to an interview Trump gave in August.

 "Well, it is what it is because you are who you are.
 That's why it is.
-The president has no plan.
+The president has no plan," Biden said.
 He hasn’t laid out anything.
 He knew all the way back in February how serious this crisis was.
 He knew it was a deadly disease.
 What did he do?
 He’s on tape as acknowledging he knew it.
 He said he didn’t tell us or give people warning of it because he didn’t want to panic the American people.

 You don’t panic," Biden added, pointing at the camera.
 "He panicked."